logstash-plugins/logstash-filter-aggregate/README.md

 A typical case is aggregating or tracking user behaviour.
 We can track a user by its ID through the events, however once the user stops interacting, the events stop coming in.
 There is no specific event indicating the end of the user's interaction.

-In this case, we can enable the option 'push_map_as_event_on_timeout' to enable pushing the aggregation map as a new event.
+In this case, we can enable the option 'push_map_as_event_on_timeout' to enable pushing the aggregation map as a new event when a timeout occurs.
 In addition, we can enable 'timeout_code' to execute code on the populated timeout event.
 We can also add 'timeout_task_id_field' so we can correlate the task_id, which in this case would be the user's ID.

+* Given these logs:

 ```
     INFO - 12345 - Clicked One
     INFO - 12345 - Clicked Two
-    INFI - 12345 - Clicked Three
+    INFO - 12345 - Clicked Three
 ```

 * You can aggregate the amount of clicks the user did like this: